 Close your eyes and making your spine erect.
 Breathe deeply, pulling the air into your rib cage using abdominal and pelvic diaphragms, and focus on tensing and relaxing your muscles for around 2-3 seconds before exhaling.
 Start with a particular body part (your toes, for example) and then move to other areas from the bottom to the top of your body.
 When you are done, you should feel relaxed.

 Effects of Incorrect Breathing on Stress Levels and Training

 While proper breathing exercises can help your body, incorrect breathing can create hurdles on your way to achieving your goals.
 Here are a few of the negative attributes of failing to incorporate deep breathing techniques into your life:

 Stress and Tension

-Improper breathing triggers stress hormones, which cause a continuous state of stress and tension.
+Improper breathing triggers stress hormones, which cause a continuous state of stress and muscle tension.
 You will have more stress over trivial things.
-Improper breathing can limit your oxygen supply, which increases your stress levels.
+Improper breathing can limit your oxygen supply, which increases your stress levels and your blood pressure.
 If you’re feeling too stressed, here are a few Gloveworx approved ways to de-stress in and out of the gym.

 Weakness in Training

 If you are practicing your sport and not breathing correctly, you will soon diminish.
 Many beginner athletes feel weak and exhausted after training due to shortness of breath.
 This is ultimately caused by a limited lung capacity.
 Reduced oxygen uptake reduces the respiration rate in muscles and increases weakness.
 Make sure to breathe properly while training.

 Chest and abdominal pain are more common with improper breathing.
 If you are tired and not inhaling properly, this condition may lead to panic attacks.
 Poor breathing techniques can also be connected to seemingly unrelated issues, such as skin conditions, hair loss, and the immune system.